 Classroom space at Feaster Charter School is adequate to support our school's current enrollment.
 The District maintains a planned program that ensures routine maintenance functions are performed on a scheduled basis.
 Five custodial staff performs basic cleaning operations daily.
-We have a new partnership the the YMCA.
+We have a partnership the the YMCA.
 They provide before and after school student monitoring activities for a large group of students under their registered program.
 Our YMCA Program offers after school activities, tutoring, homework club, and a number of other programs for over 200 students.
 Our campus has had two major dirt areas upgraded to create an park-like feel for teachers, parents and students to use before, during, and after school.
 Further this helps the diminish dust and allergens that may affect students with asthma.
 We added a drainage channel to remove the standing water and reduce chances of mosquitos/west nile virus.
+Feaster was modernized in the summer of 2020.